-- Verification of Invoices were made to form an opinion regarding the of the authenticity transactions between Indian Progressive Publishing (P) Ltd and its 100% holding company Chhaya Prakashani Private Limited. - Balance confirmations were obtained
+- Verification of Invoices were made to form an opinion regarding the authenticity of the transactions between Indian Progressive Publishing (P) Ltd and its 100% holding company Chhaya Prakashani Limited. - Balance confirmations were obtained from the holding company regarding the balances on 31 03 2021

-Office: "MOON PLAZA" 62, Lenin Sarani, 3rd Floor

-Kolkata - 700013
+Office: "MOON PLAZA" 62.
+Lenin Sarani, 3rd Floor Kolkata - 700013

-Phone (033) 2264-4433
+Phone: (033) 2264-4433

-E-mail ddaskamaluddin@gmail.com Website www.ddaskamaluddin.com on those terms to another customer.
-Also, transactions between related parties may not be made at the same amounts as between unrelated parties.
+E-mail : ddaskamaluddin@gmail.com Website: www.ddaskamaluddin.com transactions between related parties may not be made at the same amounts as between unrelated parties.

-Branch at Asansol Bhubaneswar
+Branch at : Asansol Bhubaneswar

-- from the holding company regarding the balances as on 31.03.2020. - Proper disclosure in the financial statement is given as per the requirements of IND AS 24
+Proper disclosure in the financial statement is given as per the requirements of IND AS 24